tgonzales99/Elevate/content/_index.md

     id: solutions
     content:
       items:
-        - title: This is for You if...
+        - title: This is for you if...
           text: >
           feature_icon: check
           features: